Niloo-eng/Gender-classification/README.md

 # Gender-classification
-you can find dataset in this link:https://www.kaggle.com/cashutosh/gender-classification-dataset
+You can find the dataset in this link:https://www.kaggle.com/cashutosh/gender-classification-dataset

-and also i use this notebook on kaggle: https://www.kaggle.com/antoreepjana/gender-classification-using-resnet
+and also I use this notebook on Kaggle: https://www.kaggle.com/antoreepjana/gender-classification-using-resnet